Skip to main content

 PT-141, also known as Bremelanotide, represents a unique approach to addressing sexual dysfunction by acting directly on the central nervous system.
 Unlike traditional treatments that focus on vascular mechanisms, PT-141 targets melanocortin receptors (specifically MC3R and MC4R) located in brain regions such as the hypothalamus and arcuate nucleus.

-The activation of these receptors by PT-141 stimulates the release of key neurochemicals involved in and arousal, most notably dopamine.
+The activation of these receptors by PT-141 stimulates the release of key neurochemicals involved in sexual desire and arousal, most notably dopamine.
 Dopamine is a neurotransmitter strongly associated with motivation, pleasure, and reward.
 By increasing dopamine levels in these specific brain pathways, PT-141 can heighten libido and initiate the physiological processes leading to sexual response.
 This central action means it can be effective for individuals whose sexual dysfunction stems from neuropsychological or hormonal imbalances, rather than solely physical causes.

 This peptide’s mechanism offers a distinct advantage, as it can initiate arousal even without direct physical stimulation, acting on the brain’s intrinsic sexual centers.
 Its neurochemical influence extends to potentially elevating mood and reducing sexual anxiety, providing a more comprehensive approach to sexual well-being.